TwoGuysCoding/Minutes/README.md

 A WPF-based application for serving Speech2TextAPI to Windows users.
 Provides production grade front-end dedicated for seamless integration with the API

+# App overview
+Currently the app can recod audio from the sound card, send it to the server and receive the transcribed text.
+The app also provides a simple UI for the user to interact with the app.
+When the window loads it connects to the websocket server.
+When the user clicks the record button, the app starts recording audio and sends it to the server.
+The server then sends the transcribed text back to the app, which is displayed in the text box.

 # Systems
 An overview of all systems, their interactions and usage.
 # WebsocketManager Class